Home Car Shopping Private Seller vs. Dealer When Buying a Used Car

 Cons of Buying a Used Car From a Private Seller

-• Handling the paperwork: In a dealer-to-buyer transaction, the dealer handles the title transfer, registration, collecting the required sales taxes, and so forth.
-In a peer-to-peer sale, the buyer must handle all the post-sale filings and paperwork.
+• Handling the paperwork: Dealers typically handle the title transfer, registration, and sales tax.
+In a peer-to-peer sale, you’re responsible for all post-sale paperwork.

-• Car history report: You should never buy a used car without a car history report.
-It tracks its owners, mileage, crash history, and so forth.
-Many private sellers don’t provide them.
-This means you will need to get the VIN of the car you are interested in buying and obtain one.
-This will entail more time and expense of between $25-$45 for an AutoCheck or Carfax report.
+• Car history report: You should never buy a used car without a vehicle history report.
+Many private sellers don’t provide one, so you’ll need the VIN and will have to purchase a report yourself, usually $25–$45 for an AutoCheck or Carfax.

 Buying a Used Car From a Dealer